mccright/rand-notes/Commercial_Surveillance_Notes.md

 * Those interested in reducing (*or enhancing*) the effectiveness of AI-driven personalized maniplation.
 * Those interested in open source projects that involve scraping web sites or other data sources.
 * Those interested in helping women (*and those who support them*) protect their reproductive rights.
 [Note1](https://github.com/mccright/rand-notes/blob/master/Commercial_Surveillance_Notes.md#note1)
+* Any organization that *sells* anything.
+* Any organization whose mission is to influence defined populations.
+* Political actors attempting to gain advantage (*broadly defined*).
+* Law enforcement personnel.
+* Military (*or para-military*) personnel.
+* Government investigators & lawyers.
+* Private investigators & lawyers.
 * And more.

 #### This is not a new issue: